salma-svg/salma-svg.github.io/projects/OCL/index.md

 ## About

-This project was developed by [Your Name].
-For more information, visit my [GitHub profile](https://github.com/your-username) or connect with me on [LinkedIn](https://linkedin.com/in/your-profile).
+This project was developed by [Salma Bouaouda].
+For more information, visit my [GitHub profile](https://github.com/salma-svg) or connect with me on [LinkedIn](https://linkedin.com/in/your-profile).

 ## Contact